Kevin Schulze

-Kevin Schulze (born 25 January 1992) is a German footballer who plays as a right-back for Lokomotive Leipzig.
+Kevin Schulze (born 25 January 1992) is a German footballer who plays as a right-back for SSV Vorsfelde in the Oberliga Niedersachsen.

 Career

 Schulze made his professional debut for Holstein Kiel in the 3.
 Liga on 1 February 2014, starting against Hallescher FC before being substituted out in the 71st minute for Patrick Breitkreuz, with the away match finishing as a 0–1 loss.